DBC-SF/mentorship-wiki/sessions.md

 Taking on a Fixed session means taking on additional responsibilities.
 Mentors working on a fixed session may bill a limited number of 'prep hours' in addition to the actual time of the session.
 (Determined by the Mentor Coordinator)

 Once scheduled, a fixed session should occur roughly at the same time and interval.
 Changes or substitutions need to be discussed with the Mentor Coordinator in advance.
-You may consider pairing with another Mentor for these, thus allowing some degree of flexibility while maintaining consistent deliver to students.
+You may consider pairing with another Mentor for these, thus allowing some degree of flexibility while maintaining consistent delivery to students.

 There are several fixed sessions available.
 If someone hasn't claimed a session you are interested in email the Mentor Coordinator to discuss picking it up.
   - White-boarding Wednesdays **John Akers**